lpspalma/Best-Match/README.txt

                 Maximum 5 Restaurants in the response list. ii.
-200 - Success - Not found any matches When the app did not find any matches that meets the search criteria, then the response will be Status 200 but an empty list.
+200 - Success - Not found any matches When the app did not find any matches that meets the search criteria, then the response will be Status 200 but with an empty list.
             iii.
 400 - Bad Request
-                When the user doesn't respect the format of the fields than the response will be a list with all the errors found.
+                When the user doesn't respect the format of the fields then the response will be a list with all the errors found.
             iv.
 500 - Server Error
                 The application did not start properly.

     All the data is already added in the DataBase, so, there are no need to upload any file in application.
-    But if there are any need to update the location of the file restaurant.csv, them you can go to application.properties and change the path for this file.
+    But if there are any need to update the location of the file restaurant.csv and cuisine.csv, them you can go to application.properties and change the path for these files.
     If add or remove items in the csv files, them restart the application, that the Data Base will be updated automatically.